jmwii1981/cl-web2-sep-2022/09-05-08/Fundamentals.md

 ```

 ## Constructor Functions
 Constructor Functions are used to instantiate new objects.
-While it looks a lot like a regular function, it behaves differently.
+While it looks a lot like a regular function, it behaves differently in that it acts as a blueprint for its own instances.

 In the example below, we have a constructor function `Car()`.
 Notice the use of a capital 'C' in the constructor function's name.
 Capitalizing the first letter of a function's name is a convention reserved for constructor functions.